 Call me crazy, but I don’t like dairy products just left sitting around.
 It makes me nervous about their quality and my consumption.

-So just do everyone a favor and make it a habit to filter and strain the milk during the milking process.
+Just do everyone a favor and make it a habit to filter and strain the milk during the milking process.

 3. Chill the Milk ASAP